janikvonrotz/janikvonrotz.ch/content/post/2019-01-11-open-multiple-projects-in-inellij.md

 ---

 Most IDEs provide workspaces that contain multiple projects and thus enable you to work on mutliple projects in one instance of the IDE.
-IntelliJ which has became the defacto standard for Java Devs does not support workspaces.
+IntelliJ, which has becom the defacto standard for Java Devs, does not support workspaces.
-So how is it possible to open mutliple projects in one IntelliJ instance?
+So, how is it possible to open mutliple projects in one IntelliJ instance?
 <!--more-->

 Well, it is quite simple.
 In context of IntelliJ you can replace the idea of wokspaces with projects and projects with modules.
 An IntelliJ project can contain multiple modules.